I’m glad you’re here!

 in a world so often out of balance?

-Meditation and writing are two essential tools.
+Meditation and writing are two essential tools for coming into greater balance.
 Though they are not usually practiced together, practicing together can deepen the benefits of each.

 I want to share with you a loving kindness, or metta, meditation, and some writing exercises to accompany it.